-The Town shall coordinate with appropriate agencies to address sand starvation caused by the inlet, sea level rise and storm events, resulting in a dramatic and continuing eroding of the beach.
+The Town will shall coordinate with appropriate agencies to address sand starvation caused by the inlet, sea level rise and storm events, resulting in a dramatic and continuing eroding of the beach.

-The Town shall continue to actively participate in the FDEP Palm Beach Island Beach Management Agreement (BMA) by obtaining Individual Project Approvals for coastal project implementation, constructing projects that provide storm protection and net-eco system benefits, ensuring Town obligations within the BMA are annually met, and assisting FDEP with hosting annual meetings.
+The Town shall continue to a Actively participate in the FDEP Palm Beach Island Beach Management Agreement (BMA) by obtaining Individual Project Approvals for coastal project implementation, constructing projects that provide storm protection and net-eco system benefits, ensuring Town obligations within the BMA are annually met, and assisting FDEP with hosting annual meetings.

-The Town shall continue to submit Local Government Funding Requests to FDEP for coastal activities eligible for State cost-sharing.
+The Town shall continue to sSubmit Local Government Funding Requests to FDEP for coastal activities eligible for State cost-sharing.

-The Town shall continue to maintain regular verbal and written communication between U.S. Army Corps of Engineers and other appropriate representatives of the Town, to best encourage dry beach placement of inlet dredged material associated with the Palm Beach Harbor/Lake Worth Inlet Maintenance Dredging project.
+The Town shall continue to mMaintain regular verbal and written communication between U.S. Army Corps of Engineers Civil Works staff, Coastal Program Manager, and other appropriate representatives of the Town, to best encourage dry beach placement of inlet dredged material associated with the Palm Beach Harbor/Lake Worth Inlet Maintenance Dredging project.

-The Town shall continue to investigate drainage/water quality improvement possibilities in conjunction with the South Florida Water Management District, Florida Department of Environmental Protection, and other regulatory and permitting agencies, the appropriate Town staff representative, and the Town's chosen consultant.
+The Town shall continue to Harder in the South Florida Water Management District, Florida Department of Environmental Protection, and other regulatory and permitting agencies, the appropriate Town staff representative, and Town's chosen consultant.

-The Town shall continue to participate in the Lake Worth Lagoon Steering Committee on the implementation of the FDEP's program for the Lake Worth Lagoon Ecosystem Management Area.
+The Town shall continue to pParticipate in the Lake Worth Lagoon Steering Committee on the implementation of the FDEP's program for the Lake Worth Lagoon Ecosystem Management Area.
+Verbal and written communication, in addition to meetings, will be conducted in conjunction with the Coastal Program Manager and the Planning Administrator or other appropriate representative of the Town.
 Coordination will occur through the Town's Public Works Department.

-The Town shall obtain from the Palm Beach County Health Department a copy of its Annual Air Quality Report.
+The Town shall obtain from Contact the Palm Beach County Health Department for a copy of its Annual Air Quality Report.
 In the event the Town is cited for air quality degradation, it will coordinate with the Health Department in determining an appropriate set of actions.
+The Planning Administrator will coordinate, in writing, with the County.

-The Town shall continue to administer mutual aid agreements with Palm Beach County and West Palm Beach regarding hazardous waste materials
+The Town shall cContinue to administer mutual aid agreements with Palm Beach County and West Palm Beach regarding hazardous waste materials.
+Coordination will be maintained through written agreements and regular Fire Chief Association meetings.

-The Town shall continue to work closely with the U.S. Army Corps of Engineers and the Florida Department of Environmental Protection on beach nourishment projects
+The Town shall cContinue to work closely with the U.S. Army Corps of Engineers and the Florida Department of Environmental Protection on beach nourishment projects.
+The Town Manager's Office and Public Works Department further beach nourishment efforts through continual verbal and written contact and meetings with Federal, State, Regional permitting and advisory agencies.

-The Town shall continue to coordinate hurricane evacuation plans with County and State Offices of Emergency Management, the Treasure Coast Regional Planning Council, Palm Beach County, and the municipalities of West Palm Beach, Lake Worth Beach, and South Palm Beach.
+The Town shall cContinue to coordinate hurricane evacuation plans with County and State Offices of Emergency Management, the Treasure Coast Regional Planning Council, Palm Beach County, and the municipalities of West Palm Beach, Lake Worth Beach, and South Palm Beach.

-The Town shall continue to coordinate the implementation of the Post Disaster Redevelopment Plan.
+The Town shall continue to cCoordinate the implementation of the Post Disaster Redevelopment Plan. currently being developed by the Issues Forum.
+Coordination will take place through the Town Manager's Office and the Town Planning Administrator.

-The Town shall maintain regular communication with non-governmental organizations applicable to the implementation of the Town's Coastal Management Program with appropriate representatives of the Town.
+• The Town shall m Maintain regular verbal and written communication with non-governmental organizations applicable to the implementation of the Town's Coastal Management Program with the Coastal Program Manager or other appropriate representatives of the Town.
 Coordination will occur through the Town's Public Works Department.